 - 1-mile connector between two currently disconnected sections of the Silver Line BRT

-- Urban Ring BRT, then conversion to HRT or LRT – 2018
+- Urban Ring BRT, then conversion to HRT or LRT – Delayed indefinitely because of a lack of regional transit funds.

 - First phases would be dedicated bus lanes; these lanes would be converted or upgraded to Metro or LRT operation